GoogleCloudPlatform/gcsfuse/docs/semantics.md

 single machine when process A opens a file and then process B unlinks it.
 Process A continues to have a consistent view of the file's contents until it closes the file handle, at which point the contents are lost.

+# Directory inodes

+gcsfuse directory inodes exist simply to satisfy the kernel and export a way to look up child inodes.

+Unlike file inodes, gcsfuse does not keep track of modification time for directories.
+There are no guarantees for the contents of `stat::st_mtime` or equivalent.

 # Write/read consistency